-June 2, 1963: This two-page article by columnist Hedda Hopper, titled “Judy Garland’s Big Problems Began With Her Big Success,” was published in some Sunday papers around the U.S. Click on the images above to read it.
-The article was most likely written because Judy was again big news due to the announcement that she had entered into a contract with CBS-TV for a weekly series, titled “The Judy Garland Show.”
+June 2, 1963: This two-page article by columnist Hedda Hopper, titled “Judy Garland’s Big Problems Began With Her Big Success,” was published in some Sunday papers around the U.S. The article was most likely written because Judy was again big news due to the announcement that she had entered into a contract with CBS-TV for a weekly series, titled “The Judy Garland Show.”
 Taping of the show began later in the month.

 June 2, 1965: “Variety” noted that Judy had supposedly bought a number of songs, to get into the publishing business, according to her attorney Herb Schwab, who was drawing up articles for incorporation.
 She was also forming a talent management firm, to include the first-signed Allen Brothers.
 All this – including just-purchased Louisiana oil wells – were to come under the aegis of “Judy Garland Enterprises.”
 Sadly, except for managing the Allen Brothers’ career for a short time, none of the other transactions are known to have actually occurred.

 Photo: Judy at her Brentwood home in 1965.